A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 The term of office for officer positions is two years, with the exception of the President Elect, the President, and the Past President, in which an individual will consecutively serve one year in each position.
 Each term shall run from January through December.

-President: The President shall preside at all business meetings of the association and at all meetings of the board.
-The President shall appoint such special and standing committees as the Board deems necessary to the efficient operation of the organization.
-The President shall also serve as co-chair of the conference planning committee with the President Elect and Past President.
+President: The President shall work in collaboration with the Executive Director as necessary for the efficient operation of the organization.
+The President shall preside at all business meetings of the association and at all meetings of the Board.
+The President shall appoint such special and standing committees as the Board deems necessary.
+The President shall also serve as co-chair of the conference planning committee with the President Elect and Past President and in collaboration with the other officers.

 President Elect: In the President’s absence from a meeting, the President Elect shall assume duties.
 The President Elect shall assume the responsibilities and title of President the following year.
 The President Elect shall also undertake administrative duties as designated by the President.
-The President Elect shall also serve as co-chair of conference planning committee with the President and Past President.
+The President Elect shall also serve as co-chair of conference planning committee with the President and Past President and in collaboration with the Executive Director.
+The President-Elect shall chair the nominations and election committee.

-Treasurer: The Treasurer shall be responsible for conducting and maintaining the financial records of the organization, serve as the primary signer on financial accounts, and work with the accountant to submit any tax documents.
-At the Annual Business meeting, the Treasurer shall present to the membership an annual written financial report, specifying sources and amounts of income and expenses.
+Treasurer: The Treasurer shall work closely with the Executive Director in maintaining the financial records of the organization, serve as the alternate signer on financial accounts, and work with the Executive Director as needed to submit any tax documents.
+At the Annual Business Meeting, the Treasurer shall present to the membership an annual written financial report, specifying sources and amounts of income and expenses.

 This committee shall be responsible for preparing and distributing announcements calling for nominations to the Board at least sixty (60) days prior to the election.
 Upon receipt of each nomination, the committee shall ensure that all nominees are eligible as outlined in the policies and procedures and that biographical information has been submitted.